Triple Alliance (1668): Background

 As part of the 1659 Treaty of the Pyrenees that ended the Franco-Spanish War, Louis XIV of France married Maria Theresa of Spain, eldest daughter of Philip IV of Spain.
 Despite being weakened by nearly a century of conflict, the Spanish Empire remained a huge global confederation.
 To prevent its acquisition by France, Maria Theresa renounced her inheritance rights and in return Louis was promised a dowry of 500,000 gold écus, a huge sum that was never paid.

 In 1661, French Finance Minister Jean-Baptiste Colbert argued economic growth required possession of the Spanish Netherlands and the port of Antwerp.
 Acquisition would give France control of its own export trade, currently dominated by the Dutch Republic, a long-time ally.
 However, this implied conflict with Spain, Emperor Leopold as well as the Dutch.
 The 1648 Peace of Münster that confirmed independence from Spain shut the Scheldt estuary, closing Antwerp and making Amsterdam the richest commercial city in North Western Europe.
 Keeping it shut was a Dutch priority.

-By 1663, Louis had concluded the States General of the Netherlands would never voluntarily agree concessions and began planning to seize the area by force.
+By 1663, Louis had concluded the States General of the Netherlands would never voluntarily agree to concessions and began planning to seize the area by force.
 As required by the 1662 Franco-Dutch Treaty of Paris, France entered the Second Anglo-Dutch War in July 1665; this gave Louis an excuse to expand his army, while he also calculated it would make harder for the Dutch to oppose him.

 In September, Philip died, leaving his four-year-old son Charles II of Spain as king, and his widow, Mariana of Austria, as regent.
 Louis argued since the dowry remained unpaid, Maria Theresa's renunciation was invalid and so her rights "devolved" to him under the Jus Devolutionis, an obscure law restricting inheritance to children from a first marriage.
 He used it to claim much of the Spanish Netherlands.
 In April 1666, Charles' sister Margaret Theresa married Emperor Leopold; this meant on his death, Leopold would inherit the entire Spanish Empire.

 Talks on ending the Anglo-Dutch War opened in Breda in May 1667.
 Louis launched the War of Devolution on 24 May, and by September, his troops had occupied much of the Spanish Netherlands.
 On 27 May, the Treaty of Madrid ended the 1654-1660 Anglo-Spanish War, and England agreed to mediate an end to the Portuguese Restoration War in return for commercial concessions.
-The Dutch raid on the Medway in June forced England to agree the Treaty of Breda on 31 July, and negotiations then began between the two countries for a common front against France.
+The Dutch raid on the Medway in June forced England to agree to the Treaty of Breda on 31 July, and negotiations then began between the two countries for a common front against France.